Pure Silk vs Mulberry Silk: Differences, Uses & Cost Compared

 Mulberry Silk

-Mulberry silk’s long, uniform fibres create an exceptionally smooth and soft fabric, making it ideal for items that come into direct skin contact, such as pillowcases, sheets, sleepwear, and luxury loungewear.
-Its natural protein structure helps reduce friction on hair and skin, while its temperature-regulating properties keep users cool in summer and warm in winter.
+Mulberry silk's long, uniform fibres produce an exceptionally smooth, soft fabric, which makes it ideal for items that touch skin directly, such as pillowcases, sheets, sleepwear, and loungewear.
+Its natural protein structure helps reduce friction on hair and skin, and its thermoregulating properties keep you cool in summer and warm in winter.

 High-end fashion also benefits from mulberry silk’s superior drape, refined sheen, and excellent dye absorption, making it perfect for dresses, scarves, and delicate blouses.
 Additionally, its strong, consistent fibres ensure long-lasting durability, making mulberry silk the preferred choice for investment pieces like wedding gowns and premium home textiles.